HKU-RAICOM-TEAM/Sample-Code/README.md

-# 📦 Getting Started: Install Git & Clone This Repository
+# 🐧 Linux Setup Guide for Cloning This Repository

-Welcome!
-This guide will help you:

-1. Install Git on your system.
-2. Clone this repository using the terminal.
+This guide will help Linux users install Git and clone this repository on their environment using the terminal.

 ## 🛠️ Step 1: Install Git

-### Linux (Debian/Ubuntu)
+Open your terminal and run the following commands:

 ```bash
 sudo apt update